rokmohar/alexa-assistant/upgrade.md

 8. Leave the custom slots and sample utterance as per the previous version.
-9. Click Save and then next once it has processed
+9. Click Save and then next once it has processed - Note if you are getting an error saying that the interaction model cannot be built then try adding a blank line to the sample utternaces.
+You can do this by putting the cursor to the end of the line that says "SearchIntent {search}" and pressing the return key.
+(This seems to be an Amazon issue).
+Try Saving the configuration as before.
+If this doesn't address the issue, then try adding a blank line to the Custom Slots by pressing the "Edit" button, adding a blank line as before, then press the "Edit" button and then Save.

 10. On the Configuration Page, replace the exisitng Default Endpoint with the one you copied to your notepad file earlier.

 ![alt text](screenshots/endpoint.jpg)